UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 Fast Food

-From Mickey D’s to Starbucks, many chains are coming up with really good no-carb alternatives.
+From Mickey D’s to Starbucks, many chains are coming up with some good no-carb alternatives.
 In general, no matter where you’re eating, skip the bun, breading, any ketchup, sweet sauces, condiments, and fries.
 Some places will do a lettuce wrap or offer a side salad, and it’s common to find cheese and vegetable snack packs (ditch the crackers and carrots).

 Pizza Joints